The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 Therefore, we should agree that the prophecy of the Revelation must be interpreted from Hebraic perspectives, not from Greco-Roman ones.

-Yochanan (John) who penned the prophecy was clueless as to the meaning of what it was revealed to him not because he could not see the connection between the seven seals, the seven trumpets, and seven bowls as groups (it was natural for him being a Hebrew to see the block thinking), but he could not possibly comprehend it because he saw something he could not explain.
+Yochanan who penned the prophecy was clueless as to the meaning of what it was revealed to him but not because he could not see the connection between the seven seals, the seven trumpets, and seven bowls as groups (it was natural for him being a Hebrew to see the block thinking), but he could not possibly comprehend it because he saw something he could not explain.

 And as no conductor in the world would conduct his orchestra in such an unwise manner, each score for string, brass, woodwind, and percussion instruments played one after the other, why should we expect from the Creator anything more different, but harmony in the heavenly orchestra?
-And if we read the Book of Revelation in its proper context, we will see the harmony of the sounding of the seven trumpets with the seven seals and the seven bowls.
+And if we read the Book of Revelation in its proper context, we will see the harmony in the sounding of the seven trumpets with the seven seals and the seven bowls.

 As the Revelation is commonly interpreted, we may have some kind of impression of prophecy, but our perception will be far from what its Writer has intended to sound.
 The composition of prophetic events should have been interpreted the way the Writer has written them and we should read them the way they are meant to be read.
 YHVH has written (see Rev 1:1) His last prophecy in blocks which we know as the seven seals, the seven trumpets, and the seven bowls.
 He wrote His heavenly symphony, but it is up to us to hear the sound of the seven trumpets.
 And we can hear them, if we can only listen.